top of page

 In this article, we are discussing composition in photography.

-But why photography composition is so important to an image?
+But why is photography composition so important to an image?

 First of all, the composition is the language of photography.
 As with all the Arts, photography is a means to communicate.
 As such, photography can be seen as a language.
 Thus, to communicate, we need to speak this language.
 A photograph therefore can only be partially criticized subjectively.
 We first need to understand its language and then say what we intend to communicate.
 If we can't speak the language, we cannot say anything with our photography, be that a portrait or a landscape.
 Although we should not strive to compose just for the sake of composition, and here is where the subject plays a significant role, we should first master the compositional guidelines and start from that.